ISLANDERS 4, RANGERS 3, (SO)

 5 Daniel Girardi - 51 Fedor Tyutin

-Check out the Islanders TV Game Day tab for complete coverage tonight’s game.
+Check out the Islanders TV Game Day tab for complete coverage of tonight’s game.

 |Three star selections